-More so, the growing demand for investment in healthcare in Vietnam is bolstered by growth from demographic trends and innovation, aging populations, shortage of medical staff, obsolete equipment for surgery, increasing wealth, and a rising middle class.
-This stresses the boundless opportunities in the healthcare and pharmaceuticals industry.
+Moreover, the growing need for healthcare investment in Vietnam is fueled by demographic trends, an aging population, a lack of medical personnel, outdated surgical equipment, and a rising middle class.
+This emphasizes the industry’s limitless potential in healthcare and pharmaceuticals.

-Due to the high influx of patients at public hospitals, which are always overcrowded, Vietnam’s government began to deregulate the healthcare industry in 2015 and, as a result, opened itself to the establishment of more private and international hospitals.
-Since the beginning of this initiative, more private hospitals are being established in Vietnam, and the healthcare sector is getting more competitive.
+As a result of the high influx of patients at public hospitals, which are always overcrowded, the government began to deregulate the healthcare industry in 2015, allowing more private and international hospitals to enter and make the best of Vietnam’s healthcare industry.
+More private hospitals have opened in the country since the initiative began, and the healthcare sector is becoming more competitive.

-More so, in August last year, VinaCapital also invested $26.7 million in Thu Cuc International General Hospital (TCI), a private healthcare provider in Northern Vietnam.
-These investments are a testament to the tremendous potential and attractiveness of Vietnam’s private healthcare sector.
+Moreover, VinaCapital invested $26.7 million in Thu Cuc International General Hospital (TCI), a private healthcare provider in Northern Vietnam, in August of last year (source).
+These investments demonstrate Vietnam’s private healthcare sector’s enormous potential and appeal.

-Furthermore, since the government has eased restrictions on foreign investments in healthcare, there has been an upsurge of foreign investments directed towards private hospitals.
-The healthcare sector, which was formerly a government-led sector, is now a market that is easily accessible by foreign enterprises.
-The trend of foreign investments towards the healthcare sector is set to increase moving forward.
+Furthermore, since the government relaxed limitations on foreign investment in healthcare, there has been an increase in investment in private hospitals.
+The healthcare industry, which was formerly dominated by the government, is now a market that international companies may readily penetrate.
+This trend of foreign investment in the healthcare industry in Vietnam is expected to continue in the future.

 Read also: How to Set Up a General Hospital in Vietnam